-AEP, along with MVBS have had loan or cost sharing programs for landowners experiencing HBO for a number of years now.
-The programs promote the use of electric fence, bear proof garbage bins, grain bin doors, sea canisters and metal hopper bottoms.
-Since 2014, there have been 16 projects implemented by these groups (Fig 8).
-The majority of these projects occur in the Support Zone, east of the Recovery Zone or in areas east of the Support Zone.
-There have been no reported reoccurrences of conflict once these loaner systems were in place, confirming the effectiveness of securing attractants to reduce conflict between bears and people.
+AEP, along with MVBS have had Loan or Cost Sharing Programs for landowners experiencing HBO for a number of years now.
+The Programs promote the use of electric fence, bear proof garbage bins, grain bin doors, sea canisters and metal hopper bottoms.
+Since 2014, there have been 31 projects implemented by these groups (Fig 8).
+The majority of these projects occur in the

+Support Zone, east of the Recovery Zone or in areas east of the Support Zone.
+There have been no reported reoccurrences of conflict once these mitigation systems are in place, confirming the effectiveness of securing attractants to reduce occurrences between bears and people.

 Figure 8.
-BMA 4 2014 - 2017 Grizzly Bear Occurrence Mitigation Projects
+BMA 4 2014 to 2018 Grizzly Bear Occurrence Mitigation Projects (n= 31)